 2014 HCLS Rube Goldberg Challenge: Put Toothpaste on a Toothbrush

-Sponsored by: Friends of Howard County Library System
+Sponsored by: Friends of Howard County Library System and M&T Bank.

 As part of the A+ Partners in Education initiative, HCLS and HCPSS present the Rube Goldberg Challenge.
 Named after the Pulitzer Prize winning cartoonist, sculptor, and author, the contest is offered to school teams comprised of fourth and fifth grade Howard County students.
 The students transform everyday materials into a wacky innovative machine that accomplishes the given task.
 However, instead of just "solving" the problem, students are charged with making the solution as complicated and convoluted as possible.
 By designing and building the machine, students incorporate science, technology, engineering, and math (STEM) concepts into their creations.
 Simple machine classes were taught at HCLS branches during the school year.